Calgary E-bike and E-scooter Accident Lawyers | Litco Law

 - Internal bleeding or injury to organs;

 - Loss of life.

-If you or someone you love has been injured in an accident involving and e-bike or e-scooter, talk to a Personal Injury Lawyer right away.
-A skilled lawyer will be able get you access to the treatment, benefits, and compensation you deserve.
-If you have questions about making a claim, call or email us to speak with a Calgary electric bike or scooter accident lawyer today.
+If you or someone you love has been injured in an accident involving an e-bike or e-scooter, talk to a Personal Injury Lawyer right away.
+A skilled lawyer will be able to get you access to the treatment, benefits, and compensation you deserve.
+If you have questions about making a claim, contact us to speak with a Calgary electric bike or scooter accident lawyer today.

 Picture the following scenario: a rider of an e-scooter follows all the rules for riding but gets hit and injured by an insured motorist through no fault of their own.
 The case is simple; the insurance of the at-fault party will cover liability and damages.
 Now, imagine a few scenarios where liability becomes more complex: